zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-management-charts.md

 **color** is the color used to represent the series on the chart and in the legend.

-**tooltip** defines what will be displayed if the user mouses over a data point or column.
+**tooltip** defines what will be displayed if the user puts the mouse over a data point or column.
 The format string follows the parameters for the [kendo.format](http:///api/framework/kendo#format) function.

 ### Specify the Axis